Fully Autonomous AI Agents Should Not be Developed: Background

-In the physical world, autonomous system development has made significant advances in multiple domains.
-Autonomous vehicles represent one of the more visible\footnote{\href{https://www.theverge.com/news/600542/waymo-test-cities-las-vegas-san-diego-2025}{Waymo to test in 10 new cities...-The Verge}} applications, with systems capable of perceiving\footnote{Distinct from human perception, e.g., with sensors.} their environment and navigating without human input \cite{van2018autonomous}.
-These range from consumer vehicles with varying levels of autonomy to fully autonomous systems tested in controlled environments \cite{ballingall2020safety}.
-The development of autonomous robots has similarly expanded, from industrial manufacturing \cite{muller2021industrial} to healthcare applications \cite{haidegger2019autonomy}, with systems capable of increasingly complex physical interactions and decision-making.
-AI models (such as state-of-the-art LLMs) are now being integrated into robotic systems,\footnote{\href{https://x.com/RemiCadene/status/1884308281025519769}{Open source robotics with reasoning- Tweet}; \href{https://deepmind.google/discover/blog/shaping-the-future-of-advanced-robotics/}{using LLMs to train and control robots--Deepmind Announcement}} bringing classic robotics into the fold of the agentic AI landscape.
+In the physical world, there have also been significant advances in embodied autonomous AI systems.
+Autonomous vehicles represent one of the more visible applications,\footnote{E.g., Waymo \cite{Hawkins2025WaymoCities}} with systems capable of perceiving\footnote{With digital sensors, distinct from human perception} their environment and navigating without human input \cite{van2018autonomous}.
+The development of autonomous robots has similarly expanded, with advancements in ``general'' autonomous robots \cite{Brohan-RSS-23} as well as domain-specific applications such as industrial manufacturing \cite{muller2021industrial} and healthcare \cite{haidegger2019autonomy}, among others.
+LLMs, which underlie many recent digital AI systems (discussed further in \cref{sec:definition}), are increasingly being integrated into embodied systems to advance system autonomy, used to generate tasks \cite{ahn2024autortembodiedfoundationmodels}, aid in decision-making \cite{CuiEtAl2024}, provide interpretability \cite{XuEtAlAutonomous,cai2025drivingregulationinterpretabledecisionmaking} and assist with planning \cite{Cui_2024_WACV}.